microcosm-cc/bluemonday/README.md

 ### Links

-Links are complex beasts and one of the biggest attack vectors for malicious content.
+Links are difficult beasts to sanitise safely and also one of the biggest attack vectors for malicious content.

 It is possible to do this:
 ```go
 p.AllowAttrs("href").Matching(regexp.MustCompile(`(?i)mailto|https?`)).OnElements("a")
 ```

-But that may not help you as the regexp is insufficient in this case to have prevented a malformed value doing something unexpected.
+But that will not protect you as the regular expression is insufficient in this case to have prevented a malformed value doing something unexpected.

 We provide some additional global options for safely working with links.

-`RequireParseableURLs` will ensure that URLs are parseable by Go's `net/url` package.
+`RequireParseableURLs` will ensure that URLs are parseable by Go's `net/url` package:
 ```go
 p.RequireParseableURLs(true)
 ```

 If you have enabled parseable URLs then the following option will `AllowRelativeURLs`.
-By default this is disabled (bluemonday is a whitelist tool... you need to explicitly tell us to permit things) and when disabled it will prevent all local and scheme relative URLs (i.e. `href="localpage.html"`, `href="../home.html"` and even `href="//www.google.com"` are relative).
+By default this is disabled (bluemonday is a whitelist tool... you need to explicitly tell us to permit things) and when disabled it will prevent all local and scheme relative URLs (i.e. `href="localpage.html"`, `href="../home.html"` and even `href="//www.google.com"` are relative):
 ```go
 p.AllowRelativeURLs(true)
 ```

 If you have enabled parseable URLs then you can whitelist the schemes (commonly called protocol when thinking of `http` and `https`) that are permitted.
-Bear in mind that allowing relative URLs in the above option will allow for a blank scheme.
+Bear in mind that allowing relative URLs in the above option will allow for a blank scheme:
 ```go
 p.AllowURLSchemes("mailto", "http", "https")
 ```

 Regardless of whether you have enabled parseable URLs, you can force all URLs to have a rel="nofollow" attribute.
-This will be added if it does not exist, but only when the `href` is valid.
+This will be added if it does not exist, but only when the `href` is valid:
 ```go
 // This applies to "a" "area" "link" elements that have a "href" attribute
 p.RequireNoFollowOnLinks(true)
 ```

 We provide a convenience method that applies all of the above, but you will still need to whitelist the linkable elements for the URL rules to be applied to:
 ```go
 p.AllowStandardURLs()
 p.AllowAttrs("cite").OnElements("blockquote", "q")